Skip to main content

 Josh Caldwell, Mechanical Engineering

 NDIRThe infrared portion of the electromagnetic spectrum offers opportunities for non-contact measurements of temperature through the collection of thermal radiation, chemical vibrational fingerprinting for sensing and identification, lab-on-a-chip, environmental and remote sensing, and astronomical observations.
 However, the long free-space wavelengths of light in this spectral domain restrict such optical components to large form-factors limiting the ubiquitous implementation in commercial applications.
-Furthermore, most of the materials used are either opaque in the visible, hygroscopic or very narrow band, while detectors typically require cryogenic cooling for efficient operation.
+Furthermore, most of the materials used are either opaque in the visible, hygroscopic, or only work over a very narrow band, while detectors typically require cryogenic cooling for efficient operation.
 The field of nanophotonics seeks to identify schemes by which the wavelength can be compressed to deeply sub-wavelength dimensions, opening the door to implementation of more traditional semiconductor and dielectric materials, overcoming many of these challenges.
 However, despite this promise, we continue to uncover additional materials featuring novel optical properties.
 One specific class is highly anisotropic (low symmetry) crystals, such as van der Waals or so-called two-dimensional materials or wide bandgap semiconductors.
-Recent observations from my research group have demonstrated such materials offer a means for label-free infrared imaging of nanoscale objects, frequency multiplexing of near- and mid-infrared signals for communications and sensing, novel IR light sources for gas sensing, IR barcoding and/or signaling applications, as well as fundamental insights into how to control IR light propagation at the nanoscale.
-An REU student working on this project will implement these materials for demonstrating such control of IR light propagation, using state-of-the-art 2D material transfer and lithography tools.
-The student will learn advanced IR spectroscopic methods including Fourier transform infrared (FTIR) spectroscopy and microscopy, the use of nano-optic probes such as scattering-type scanning optical microscopy (s-SNOM) and nano-FTIR, as well as the associated analysis, extraction of IR dielectric functions and the basic design principles for IR nanophotonic components.
-To date, all four undergraduate researchers (three of which were VINSE REU student alumni) of the Caldwell lab (since joining faculty in 2017) have seen their work published in a peer-reviewed journal, resulting in a novel approach to gas sensing (Fig. 1) with current undergraduate students (three in 2022) on track for publications early this Fall.
+One example is through confining and propagating infrared light through hyperbolic shear polaritons in monoclinic crystals, which results in highly directional propagation of light, with the direction tunable through changing excitation frequency (see figure).
+An REU student working on this project will implement these materials for demonstrating such control of IR light propagation, using state-of-the-art 2D material transfer and lithography tools, along with learning to use advanced IR spectroscopic methods including Fourier transform infrared (FTIR) spectroscopy and microscopy, and the use of nano-optic probes such as scattering-type scanning near-field optical microscopy (s-SNOM) and nano-FTIR.
+To date, all seven undergraduate researchers (four of which were VINSE REU student alumni) of the Caldwell lab (since joining faculty in 2017) have seen their work published in a peer-reviewed journals, with this past summer’s REU student on track for a publication this Fall.

 Researcher Interests and Skills: This project would be ideal for students interested in practical research in nanomaterial fabrication and optical characterization techniques.
-Ideally students should have completed at least one course covering basic optics or the optical properties of materials.
-Undergraduate research, especially in materials science, optics, spectroscopy or experience with cleanroom use, are highly desired.
+Ideally students should have completed at least one course covering basic optics, electromagnetics, solid-state physics/chemistry, materials science, or the optical properties of materials.
+Undergraduate research, especially in materials science, optics, spectroscopy, or experience with cleanroom use, are highly desired.

 • Covalent Bonding of Hematite to Silica Surfaces